 Below is information about the Longmont City Council legislative process.
 For any questions, please contact the City Clerk's Office at (303) 651-8649.

 The City Council meets on the second and fourth Tuesdays of every month in a Regular Session.
-Council takes formal action at Regular Sessions.
+Council can only take formal action at Regular Sessions.
 Four members of Council constitute a quorum and may conduct City business.
-Council conducts business in one of the following manners:
+Council conducts business at a Regular Session in one of the following manners:

 An ordinance is the mechanism used to implement new local laws and requires two readings before it is enacted.
 At the first reading, the ordinance is introduced and, if Council desires, questions for information may be addressed to the staff.
 Council then votes whether or not to order the ordinance published in full, along with a notice of the public hearing, which is held at second reading of the ordinance.

 On second reading, the Council may again address questions to the staff and may vote to amend the ordinance.
 A public hearing is then held and Council votes whether or not to adopt the ordinance.
 Ordinances require an affirmative vote of the majority of the Council for passage.
 All ordinances adopted on final reading take effect ten days after final publication, except for those containing an "emergency" clause.

 A resolution is the mechanism used to express policy of the Council or direct certain types of administrative action.
 A resolution is adopted by a vote of the majority of those Council members seated.
 No public hearing is required for passage of a resolution.